Uriah Tracy: Youth, family life and early career

 In 1778, Tracy graduated from Yale University, his contemporaries including Noah Webster.
 He was admitted to the bar in 1781 and then practiced law in Litchfield for many years.

+Tracy had five children with Susannah Bull; Sally, Susan, Julia, George and Caroline.
+All five would survive to adulthood.
+His daughter Sally was married to jurist James Gould.

 Political career

 He served in the state legislature in 1788 to 1793 and in the US House of Representatives from April 8, 1793 to October 13, 1796 after he had been chosen as a Federalist.

 He resigned his seat when he was elected to the US Senate in place of Jonathan Trumbull Jr., who had resigned.
-Tracy served until the time of his death in Washington, DC on July 19, 1807.

 He has the distinction of being the first member of Congress to be interred in the Congressional Cemetery.
 His descendants include the mathematician Curtis Tracy McMullen and the author Jeanie Gould.